DianQK/Flix/README.md

   </tr>
 </table>

-Now, we have a profile cell for settings page, considering we might use this provider on other `UITableView`.
+Now, we have a profile cell for the settings page, considering we might use this provider on another `UITableView`.
 We should make a Class for `profileProvider`.

 We can inherit from `UniqueCustomTableViewProvider`: